Walsall Wood: Education

-Shire Oak School is located in Walsall Wood with 96% of pupils achieving 5 or more A*-C grade GCSEs in 2013.
+Shire Oak School is in Walsall Wood.
 Walsall Wood is also home to Castlefort Junior School, St Johns Junior School and Walsall Wood Junior School.

 Sport

-Walsall Wood F.C. is a football club competing in the Midland Football League 1st Division at level 10, they play their home games at their ground located at Oak Park.
+Walsall Wood F.C. is a football club competing in the Midland Football League 1st Division.
+The club play their home games at Oak Park.

 Walsall Wood was also home to Formula 1 team Ensign Racing from 1973 to 1980 being based opposite Castlefort Primary School.
 Their best result being a 4th place in the 1981 Brazilian GP They later relocated to Burntwood until 1982.

 Recreation and entertainment

 Oak Park is a recreation centre located in Lichfield Road in Walsall Wood, which opened in 1974.
 This centre consists of two swimming pools, an astro-turf football pitch, bowls lawn (mostly flooded), BMX & Skate Park (mostly unused) along with other sporting facilities.
 The centre moved to Coppice Road in Walsall Wood in 2016.
 The Lichfield Road centre was demolished in 2017.

-Walsall Wood also has a high number of pubs, including The Drunken Duck on Walsall Wood High Street, The Boatman's Rest also on the High Street, The Royal Exchange and Brickmakers Arms.

-There is an on-site KFC restaurant located right next to the parking for the Oak Park facility.
-Across the road from Oak Park is a Fitness First gym, a Co-Operative Supermarket opened in Spring 2013, a chip shop, and an Indian restaurant.
-Walsall wood is also the home of Brother Barber Walsall, located on salters road, streets corner.

-Walsall Wood Library is located in the former Neighbourhood Office building at the junction of Coppice Road and High Street.
-There have been talks to move this to the Redeveloped Oak Park Leisure Centre.
-Planning approval has been granted for its redevelopment and work is due to begin early 2015 for re-opening later the same year.
-(Plans accepted were the plans submitted in 14 July).
-Further details can be found via the Walsall Council Website or visiting the Leisure Centre itself.
+Walsall Wood Library on Coppice Road permanently closed in 2017.
 The site of the former library building on Lichfield Road has also undergone redevelopment.
-A purpose built car showroom was completed in Summer 2013.